-Answer: Yes, the sculpture of Ganesh can certainly be used for good feng shui!
-In fact, feng shui being the art of creating harmonious, healthy and prosperous environments, is open to using any symbols, images and ideas that work for the home owner.
+The sculpture of Ganesh can be used for good feng shui.
+Feng shui is the art of creating harmonious, healthy, and prosperous environments and is open to using any symbols, images, and ideas that work for the homeowner.

-If you look at feng shui from the strict classical perspective, or from a scholarly point of view, then Ganesh is really not a classical, or typical feng shui cure at all.
-All classical feng shui cures are based on Chinese history and mythology, and Ganesh obviously belongs to the pantheon of Indian Gods.
-So, logically, vastu shastra will have more to say about the energy of Ganesh in your home.
+If you look at feng shui from the strict classical perspective or from a scholarly point of view, then Ganesh is really not a classical or typical feng shui cure at all.
+All classical feng shui cures are based on Chinese history and mythology, and Ganesh belongs to the pantheon of Indian gods.
+So logically, vastu shastra will have more to say about the energy of Ganesh in your home.

-However, good feng shui means good energy, and in its essence the energy cannot be bound to any cultural traditions or symbols.
+Good feng shui means good energy, and in its essence, the energy cannot be bound to any cultural traditions or symbols.
 If the energy of Ganesh speaks to your friend, meaning she feels connected to it in some way and receives a certain quality of energy from it—be it protection, blessings or good fortune—then chances are Ganesh is an excellent feng shui cure for her home.

-Even though there are certainly many subtle meanings attributed to Ganesh, especially by long time worshippers, the one I find interesting is his connection/association with the base chakra (Muladhara) from which the spiritual awakening energy (Kundalini) originates.
-True devotees are praying to Ganesh to remove the obstacles to their spiritual growth, so that they may achieve and know the Ultimate Truth.
+Even though there are certainly many subtle meanings attributed to Ganesh, especially by longtime worshippers, the one that is most interesting is his connection/association with the base chakra (Muladhara) from which the spiritual awakening energy (Kundalini) originates.
+True devotees are praying to Ganesh to remove the obstacles to their spiritual growth so that they may achieve and know the Ultimate Truth.

-Place Ganesh in any area of your bagua that needs some help, or just have the statue (or the image) on your altar.
+Place Ganesh in any area of your bagua that needs some help or just place the statue (or the image) on your altar.
 As with the feng shui placement of any deities, do not place Ganesh on the floor or in low energy areas, such as the bathroom, garage or laundry.